 While winning a scholarship is great news, winning a renewable scholarship is even better.
 Unlike scholarships that offer winners a singular award, renewable scholarships offer money over multiple years.
 (Typically up to 4).
 This means, if the scholarship award amount is $2,000, the winner might get $2,000 annually for the next four years.
 A total of $8,000!
 Wondering “how do scholarships work if they’re renewable?”
 Let’s break it down.

 Here are some of the most important things you need to know about renewable scholarships.

-How Do Scholarships Work When They’re Renewable?
+How Do Renewable Scholarships Work?